Deploy GitLab on KubeSphere

 Go to Services under Application Workloads, enter

-nginx-ingress-controllerin the search bar, and then press Enter on your keyboard to search the Service.
-You can see the Service is being exposed through port
+nginx-ingress-controllerin the search box, and then press Enter on your keyboard to search the Service.
+You can see the Service has been exposed through port

 NoteThe port number shown on your console may be different.
 Make sure you use your own port number.

 Access GitLab through

 http://gitlab.demo-project.svc.cluster.local:31246using the root account and its initial password (

 NoteYou may need to open the port in your security groups and configure related port forwarding rules depending on where your Kubernetes cluster is deployed.

 Was this page Helpful?

 Receive the latest news, articles and updates from KubeSphere

 Thanks for the feedback.
 If you have a specific question about how to use KubeSphere, ask it on Slack.
 Open an issue in the GitHub repo if you want to report a problem or suggest an improvement.